abunur/FlickFinder/README.md

 # Movie Explorer
 An IMDB Movie Browser

-*Coding exercise performed as Step 2 of Brilliant.org interview process.*

 ## Architecture

 The project utilizes the Repository pattern, fetching data from the API in the background, populating a local Room database.
 The data is provided to the UI from the local database, and the database is periodically refreshed as needed in the background.
 This provides a more performant user experience, as upon subsequent app interactions data is already persisted locally.
 The user has also been given an option to manually force a data refresh by pressing a refresh button button.